cydriclopez/docker-pg-dev/README.md

 ### 3. Create your main Postgresql project folder

+Create your main Postgresql project working folder.
+This folder can be anywhere as long as it agrees with the volume mapping "-v" parameter in the next step.

 In this example the main Postgresql project folder is ***~/Projects/psql*** So we type:

 ```
 :mkdir -p ~/Projects/psql
 ```
 In this project folder you can have several sub-folders to house your multiple Postgresql projects.
 I like to create a folder here for every database I create.
 At the end of this tutorial, in the ***Example usage*** section I will show you how.

+We will create a folder ***postgres***, for the default ***postgres*** database, and a ***weather*** folder for our ***weather*** database that we will create.
+We will copy our sample script into our ***weather*** folder.

 ### 4. Run the script file ***postgres14***